AlexeyALeonov/storagenode_win_log_rotate/README.md

 # storagenode_win_log_rotate
-Windows GUI storagenode log rotation script (doesn't compatible with logrotate)
+Windows GUI storagenode log rotation script (does not compatible with logrotate)

 Run it in the elevated Powershell: